zeldaret/mm/docs/schedule_scripting_language.md

 #### `return_empty`

 The schedule finished without changing the previous value.
+The internal `hasResult` member of the `ScheduleOutput` struct will be set to `true`.

 ##### `return_empty` arguments